ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 replace the standard ``CsmaNetDevice::TxQueue`` attribute by this modified ``OFSwitch13Queue`` object.
 Figure :ref:`fig-ofswitch13-queue` shows its internal structure.
 It can hold a collection of other queues, each one identified by a unique ID.
 Packets sent to the OpenFlow queue for transmission by the ``CsmaNetDevice`` are expected to carry the ``QueueTag``, which is used to identify the internal queue that will hold the packet.
 Then, the output scheduling algorithm decides from which queue to get packets during dequeue procedures.
-Currently, only a priority scheduling algorithm is available for use (with lowest priority id set to 0).
-The number of queues indicated by the ``OFSwitch13Queue::NumQueues`` attribute are created at constructor, and can not be removed.
-These queues are of the type ``DropTailQueue``, operating in packet mode with maximum number of packets set to 1000.
+Currently, only a priority scheduling algorithm is available for use (with lowest priority ID set to 0).
+The ``OFSwitch13Queue::NumQueues`` attribute indicates the number of interal queues that are created at constructur, and can not be removed.
+The ``OFSwitch13Queue::QueueFactory`` attribute is used to set the type of each internal queue.
+By default, it uses ``DropTailQueue`` operating in packet mode with maximum number of packets set to 100.

 .. _fig-ofswitch13-queue: